boscoh/supplescroll/readme.md

 ### Page Loader

-Your page needs to initialize supplescroll with javascript.
-In the package, `page.js` provides the entry point.
-Since jquery is included we can use jquery to register our `init` function.
+The entry point into the javascript on your page is provided by `page.js`.
+It provides the main function that triggers the `supplescript.js` javascript module through the `init` function.

     $(window).ready(init)